 Human resource development and workshops

 "In order to expand the art of deaf cinema, it is also important to train filmmakers.
-Since there were no filmmaking workshops for deaf people in Japan, we decided to organize our own.
-The first year was for us to learn about filmmaking workshops, and the second and third years were for us to practice."
-(Yuyama)
+Since there were no filmmaking workshops for deaf people in Japan, we discussed planning them ourselves.
+The first year was a period for us to learn about filmmaking workshops, and then the second and third years were for practice."

 In 2018, as a research year, they invited lecturers to Japan for DeafFilm Camp (DFC) held every year in the US.
 The students were film festival staff.
 It is usually a two-week program in which children of the age set for the workshop learn filmmaking, sometimes play, and end with a recital with their parents.
 The lecturers were Deaf people involved in film production, and the proceedings were conducted in American Sign Language and Japanese Sign Language through an interpreter.